-Type of control Description and Example

-Remove the hazard.

-- Working from home

-ELIMINATION Fernove the Hazard Virtual/online services

-SUBSTITUTION Replace the Hazard Substitute hazardous substance for a less hazardous oneNot applicable to COVID-19

-Isolate emission source.
-Use of barriers.

-W Number of air changes per hour in a room

-ENGINEERING Design out the Hazard Type of filter on the HVAC system

-Work procedures and processes such as: process changes, procedures and practices, change to tools used.
+Type of control Description and Example Remove the hazard.
+U - Working from home ELIMINATION Remove the Hazard - Virtual/online services Ô Substitute hazardous substance for a less hazardous one.
+SUBSTITUTION Replace the Hazard -Not applicable to COVID-19 Isolate emission source.
+Use of barriers. - Number of air changes per hour in a room ENGINEERING - Type of filter on the heating ventilation and air Design out the hazard conditioning (HVAC) system Work procedures and processes such as: process changes, procedures and practices, change to tools used.
+ADMINISTRATIVE SeletWei Middle Middlewei weit Peoples - Hand hygiene program

-- Hand hygiene program - Position of furniture to maintain distance
+- Position of furniture to maintain distance - Source control face coverings